fjvallarino/monomer/docs/tutorials/00-setup.md

 https://marketplace.visualstudio.com/items?itemName=ndmitchell.haskell-ghcid
 ```

+Once installed, pressing `Ctrl-Shift-P` will allow invoking the `Start Ghcid`
+command.
+You can also run `ghcid` on the command line directly.

 With this, you will be running your application in interpreted mode (`ghcid`
 under the hood uses `ghci`), allowing you to make changes and test them almost
 immediately.